 What You Will Learn

-- Understand new priorities at the CFPB, FTC, DOJ, FDIC and OCC
+- Understand new priorities at the CFPB, FTC, and FDIC

 - Explore regulatory and enforcement initiatives of the state regulators and attorneys general

 - Analyze the latest wave of private litigation, including class actions, against banks and other consumer financial services companies

 - Hear from the source about regulatory and litigation priorities of consumer advocates next year

 - Learn more about the industry's continuing focus on debt collection, privacy and data security

 - Earn up to one full hour of ethics credit